bdjang/data-bars-email-templates/README.md

 ## Mobile Responsiveness

-To make this chart mobile responsive, make sure all the `<td>` cell widths are percentages.
-Then change the `<table>` wrapper width value to 100% through media queries.

-Reduce the font-size for the any of the text used in this chart.
+To make this chart mobile responsive, make sure all the `<td>` cell widths are expressed as percentages.
+Then change the `<table>` wrapper width value to 100% through media queries and reduce the `font-size` for the any chart text.
 Large text will skew the size of the data bars in mobile view.

 <!-- ## Dark Mode
 - without any adjustments, these data bars are compatible in dark mode